Upstart producer Open Road takes Oscar's top gold

 | LOS ANGELES

-Voters for the film industry's top awards spread the accolades among several films, including 20th Century Fox's sweeping survival story "The Revenant", which won best director, best cinematography and best actor for Leonardo DiCaprio.
+Voters for the film industry's top awards spread the accolades among several films, including 20th Century Fox's (FOXA.O) sweeping survival story "The Revenant," which won best director, best cinematography and best actor for Leonardo DiCaprio.

 Movie studios mount multi-million-dollar campaigns for their Oscar contenders.
 The awards lend prestige along with bragging rights that the studios can use in advertising.
 Roughly 40 million people in the United States watch the Oscars telecast each year.

-This year's best picture trophy is a major victory for Open Road, formed in 2011 as a joint venture by Regal Entertainment Group and AMC Entertainment.
-AMC is now owned by Chinese conglomerate Dalian Wanda Group, part of the growing investment in Hollywood by Chinese companies.
+This year's best picture trophy is a major victory for Open Road, formed in 2011 as a joint venture by Regal Entertainment Group (RGC.N) and AMC Entertainment (AMC.N).
+AMC is now owned by Chinese conglomerate Dalian Wanda Group 3699.HK, part of the growing investment in Hollywood by Chinese companies.

 Open Road's goal was to finance smaller-budget movies at a time when big studios turned their focus to expensive blockbusters.
 "Spotlight" was produced for about $20 million with Participant Media, a company founded by former eBay President Jeff Skoll to produce entertainment content that inspires social change.